planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ## Pseudo-invariant feature generation - pif.py

-The reference and candidate images are analyzed to find features that are invariant over the set.
-The motivation for this step is removing the effect of change (e.g. clouds or snow) from the normalization transformation calculation.
+The reference and candidate images are analyzed to find pixels that are invariant over the set.
+The motivation for this step is removing the effect of change (e.g. clouds or snow) from the normalization transformation calculation. `pif_wrapper.py` has an example useage.

 ### Input
-* A reference image and a satellite image of the same geographic location
+* An array representing the image values for a single band in the candidate image
+* An array representing the image values for a single band in the reference image
-* Both the reference image and the satellite image should contain exactly the same number of pixels (rows and cols)
+* Both the reference image and the satellite image should contain exactly the same number of pixels (rows and cols) and be physically colocated

 ### Algorithm
 * Filtering out pixels with no data values: This method simply filters out all pixels that have no data (as indicated by a 0 in the alpha mask at that pixel location)
+* Filtering using PCA fits: This method uses a PCA fit to filter out pixels that do not correspond closely to a linear relationship between the two bands.

 ### Output
-* An array to indicate how strong a pseudo invariant feature each pixel is in the image (0 indicates that the pixel is not a valid PIF)
+* An array to indicate if a pixel is a pseudo invariant feature or not (0 indicates that the pixel is not a valid PIF)

 ## Radiometric transformation - transformation.py

 Use the pseudo-invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference image.

 ### Input
-* The strength of each pixel as a pseudo-invariant feature (a numpy array)
+* An array representing the image values for a single band in the candidate image
+* An array representing the image values for a single band in the reference image
+* An array representing the pseudo invariant features of an image

 ### Algorithm
 * Linear relationship: This method simply uses the mean and standard deviations of the data sets to the gain and offset to transform the candidate distribution to the reference distribution.

 ### Output
+* A linear transformation (gain and offset) to transform the candidate image to have similar intensities to the reference image

+## Radiometric transformation - normalize.py

+Applies a linear transformation to an image.

+### Input
+* An array representing the image values for a single band
+* A linear transformation (gain and offset)

+### Algorithm
-* A per-band look up table (as a numpy array)
+* A look up table is calculated using the transformation and applied to the image bands.

+### Output
+* The input band transformed using the linear transformation.

 ## Validation - validation.py